 Article Types & Format

-These are the articles which deal with unpublished data providing a detailed explanation about the Methods, Methodology and the results of an investigation supported by evidences.
+These are the articles which deal with unpublished data providing a detailed explanation of the Methods, Methodology and the results of an investigation supported by evidence.

 Introduction: Identifies the aim of the research